 Employers can take steps to prevent off the clock work by having a clear understanding of which employees are covered by the FLSA, establishing clear, written "work time" policies, closely monitoring work time, and training both employees, supervisors, and managers about off the clock work.

 It's often illegal to work off the clock.
 If you're an employee who has been working off the clock, an attorney may be able to help you file a claim for back pay, understand whether you're covered by the FLSA or answer your questions about your rights as a worker.
-You can find out more today with a free attorney match from an employment lawyer in your jurisdiction.
+You can find out more today by speaking with an employment lawyer in your jurisdiction.